Samjhauta blast and the manufacturing of a Hindu terror conspiracy

 When the probe into the case began, Safdar Nagori of the Students Islamic Movement of India had told investigators that the attack was carried out by the members of his outfit with the help of some elements from Pakistan.

-Nagori, who was arrested in 2008 told the police that the Mumbai train bombings and the Samjauta attack were carried out by the same set of people.
-He said that the primary idea of the Samjauta attack was to derail peace talks between India and Pakistan.
+Nagori, who was arrested in 2008 told the police that the Mumbai train bombings and the Samjautha attack were carried out by the same set of people.
+He said that the primary idea of the Samjautha attack was to derail peace talks between India and Pakistan.

 It was not just Nagori, but two other operates Kamruddin and Amil Pervez who took the same link.
 All of them spoke about the link between the attack and the SIMI.